linuxmint/doc-troubleshooting-guide/docs/how.rst

 Always give them the relevant information:

-* Steps you perform to always reproduce the issue on your computer (be as precise as possible)
+* Steps you perform to always reproduce the issue on your computer (be as precise as possible).
-* Particularities in your environment which might be relevant or different than the developers environment (your Mint edition and release, your locale, your drivers, etc..)
+* Particularities in your environment which might be relevant or different than the developers' environment (your Mint edition and release, your locale, your drivers, etc..).
-* Any relevant error message of software output
+* Any relevant error messages or software output.
-* Screenshots which show the issue
+* Screenshots which show the issue.
-* Anything that might make it easier for developers to understand and/or reproduce the issue
+* Anything that might make it easier for developers to understand and/or reproduce the issue.

 .. note::
 	A lot of information about the environment can be listed with the command ``inxi -Fxxrzc0``.